 I forgot to take a picture while I was frosting the cake, so I'll refer you to this video for how to do a crumb coat, which is what those "naked cakes" are.
 So pretty and for me the right amount of frosting!

-- 1 box of white or vanilla boxed cake mix, mixed to instructions
+- 1 box of white or vanilla boxed cake mix , mixed to instructions - add egg, water, or oil if the box asks for it

 - When cool, level off the top.
 Wrap each layer in plastic wrap and freeze overnight.